gyulanemeth/bluefox.email/docs/personalization.md

 This variable is always available in all emails.

 ### Unsubscribe link
-Every non-transactional email must have an unsubscribe link.
-You can use the following merge tag to put an unsubscribe link into your email:
+Every non-transactional email must include an unsubscribe link.
+Use the following merge tag to insert it:

 ```
 {{unsubscribeLink}}
 ```
 This variable is not available in transactional emails.

 ### Pause subscription link
-Similarly, you can put a [pause subscription](/email-best-practices-for-saas/unsubscribe-and-pause-subscription) link into the email.
-When users click on this one, the unsubscribe option will be hidden on the subscription preferences page.
+Similarly, you can insert a [pause subscription](/email-best-practices-for-saas/unsubscribe-and-pause-subscription) link into your email.
+When users click this link, the unsubscribe option will be hidden on the subscription preferences page.

 ```
 {{pauseSubscriptionLink}}
 ```
-This variable is not available in transactional emails.
+This variable is also not available in transactional emails.

 ## Contact properties
 Contact properties will also always be available without sending them in your request.